 If you need assistance searching for available class times, registering for courses, or printing an Advisement Report, visit the Registration Room in Duncan 212 during registration periods.

-The Hall Associates Career and Employment Assistance Center, located in the Thomas Center, Room 202, is a counseling, assessment, and resource facility offering career-related services to Virginia Western students and alumni.
+The Hall Associates Career Center, located in the Student Life Center, Room S206, is a counseling, assessment, and resource facility offering career-related services to Virginia Western students and alumni.
 Students and alumni may use the services of the Career Center to explore careers, decide on a major of study, look for employment, receive assistance in writing a resume, and learn how to prepare for a job interview.
-For additional information, please use the following link:
+The Center also offers an electronic job bank, on and off campus employer recruitment, assistance with job shadowing opportunities, and credit–based internship opportunities.
+For additional information, please call 540-857-7298 or use the following link:

-Student Support Services, located in Webber Hall, Room 212, provides and coordinates services to students with disabilities (physical, psychological or learning) in order to accommodate their disabilities and promote equal educational opportunities.
-Students interested in applying for services should contact Student Support Services at 540-857-7286.
-Student Support counselors are available to discuss program accessibility and individual needs.
+The Office of Disability Services, located in Student Life Center, S207, provides and coordinates services to students with disabilities (physical, psychological or learning) in order to accommodate their disabilities and promote equal educational opportunities.
+Students interested in applying for services should contact Office of Disability Services at 540-857-7286.
+A Disability Counselor is available to discuss program accessibility and individual needs.
 For additional information, please use the following link:

 The Virginia Community College System (VCCS) automatically creates a student e-mail account for each student at a Virginia community college, including Virginia Western.
-This e-mail account is where important announcements and Blackboard-related e-mail will be sent and is considered the official method for communication at the VCCS.
+This e-mail account is where important announcements and Blackboard-related e-mail will be sent and is considered the official method for communication at the VCCS and Virginia Western.
 For additional information, please use the following link:

 Various forms of financial aid from both public and private funds are available to eligible students.
 Any student who wishes to apply for financial aid must submit a completed Free Application for Federal Student Aid.
-For additional information, visit the Financial Aid Office, Chapman Hall, Room 106 or use the following link:
+For additional information, visit the Enrollment Center, Chapman Hall, Room 106 or use the following link:

-Information about low-cost/free health care and short-term medical insurance for students can be found by visiting the Student Activities Office, located in the Thomas Center, Room 210.
+Information about low-cost/free health care in the Roanoke Valley and medical insurance for students can be found using the following link:

 MyVWCC is the central source for students to access their essential student information and handle a variety of tasks including searching and registering for classes, dropping classes, and reviewing their financial aid award.
 Students may also make tuition payments and manage their personal information through the Student Center.
 For additional information on using MyVWCC, please use the following link: